longhorn/website/content/docs/1.6.0/deploy/important-notes/index.md

 ```

 Once you successfully upgrade to version v1.6.0, you will be able to view information about engine image versions on the UI.

+### V2 Volume Supports arm64 Platform

+V2 Volume now includes support for the `arm64` platform since Longhorn v1.6.0.
+Please refer to the [document](../../spdk/prerequisites/) for more information.

+### Longhorn System Upgrade with V2 Volumes

+At present, Longhorn does not support live upgrades of v2 volumes.
+Prior to initiating the Longhorn system upgrade process, ensure to detach all v2 volumes.